Fall Festival Alpaca Show

 C) Judges Choice Fleece for both Huacaya and Suri

 4) If total entries meet requirements for a Level II show:

 B) Best Brightness – Huacaya

 (one non-member fee covers entry into all events)

-Mail-In Fleece return shipping fee $10 per fleece
+Mail-In Fleece return shipping fee $20 for the first fleece, plus $10 for each additional fleece

 ABR Fall Festival Fleece Show Superintendent is DJ Riedel.